jcfrei/Heston/README.md

 Heston1993KahlJaeckelLordRev3 is the Heston option pricing function based on the implementation by Christian Kahl, Peter Jäckel and Roger Lord.
 The standard Heston formula exhibits a high numerical instability of the integral which are circumvented in this implementation.

-This function also implements an automatic estimation of the optimal alpha required for the integrand.
+This function works for both plain vanilla put and call options and also implements an automatic estimation of the optimal alpha required for the integrand.
 A user generated alpha can also be used as an optional last argument.

 ## References